raystack/frontier/docs/docs/authz/role.md

 ### List Organization Roles

 To get a list of custom roles created under an organization with their associated permissions.
-Note the default roles avaliable across the Shield platform and inherited in every organizations wont be displayed with this
+Note the default roles avaliable across the Frontier platform and inherited in every organizations wont be displayed with this

 1. Using **`GET /v1beta1/organizations/:orgId/roles`** API.
 One can also filter with an optional parameter for role status